khoj-ai/khoj/src/interface/web/README.md

 ## Testing built files

 We've setup a utility command for building and serving the built files.
 This is useful for testing the production build locally.
+You'll have to uncomment and comment out the appropriate lines in the `next.config.js` file to enable the export feature.
+See the comments in the file for more information.

 To keep building the files and serving them, run:
 ```bash